All Episodes

 This guy is actually incompetent.

-He it he is clueless.
+He is clueless.

 Now, here are the details on this Canadian situation.

-The man who tantalizes the unhappy voter with promises of change, maybe discovering that his diplomacy stuff may be a little more difficult than it looked.
+The man who tantalizes the unhappy voter with promises of change may be discovering that his diplomacy stuff may be a little more difficult than it looked.

 The Obama campaign denied such a meeting.

-The Obama campaign told CTV late Thursday that no message was passed to the Canadian government That suggests Obama does not mean what he says about opting out of NAFTA if it's not renegotiated.
+The Obama campaign told CTV late Thursday that no message was passed to the Canadian government that suggests Obama does not mean what he says about opting out of NAFTA if it's not renegotiated.

-But however, see the problem here is it turns out that diplomats take notes.
+But however, see, the problem here is it turns out that diplomats take notes.

-They often write up memoranda when they meet with people like campaign advisors to a leading presidential campaign in the U.S. This something that apparently didn't occur to Obama or his campaign.
+They often write up memoranda when they meet with people like campaign advisors to a leading presidential campaign in the U.S.

-So now that such a memo has turned up, widely circulated among the Canadian diplomatic corps, team Obama is saying that those stupid Canadians weren't able to understand that their advisor, what their advisor really meant.
+So now that such a memo has turned up, widely circulated among the Canadian diplomatic corps, Team Obama is saying that those stupid Canadians weren't able to understand that their advisor, what their advisor really meant.

-Here's Ned Rapickler at the AP.
+Here's Ned Ripickler at the AP.

 Barack Obama's senior economic policy advisor said yesterday that Canadian government officials wrote an inaccurate portrayal of his private discussion on the campaign's trade policy in a memo obtained by the AP.

-The uh the memo is the first documentation to emerge publicly out of the meeting between the advisor Austin Goolsby and officials with the Canadian consulate in Chicago, but Goolsby said it misinterprets what he told them.
+The memo is the first documentation to emerge publicly out of the meeting between the advisor Austin Goolsby and officials with the Canadian consulate in Chicago, but Goolsby said it misinterprets what he told them.

-The memo was written by Joseph Demora, who works for the consulate and attended the meeting.
+The memo was written by Joseph DeMora, who works for the consulate and attended the meeting.

-So anyway, uh Goos Goolsby just disputed a section that read, noting anxiety among many U.S. domestic audiences about the uh economic outlook in America.
+So, anyway, Goolsby disputed a section that read, noting anxiety among many U.S. domestic audiences about the economic outlook in America, Goolsby candidly acknowledged the protectionist sentiment that has emerged, particularly in the Midwest, during the primary campaign.

 He cautioned that this message should not be taken out of context, should be viewed as more about political positioning than a clear articulation of policy plans.

-Essentially saying, don't listen to us on that.
+This is what Obama's advisor wrote, essentially saying, don't listen to us on this.

 This is his campaign posturing.